LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 before using it).
 What we won't find in the kitchen is a device called ``cook()``.

+For a moment, lets imagine that we *do* write a ``cook()`` function as part of our kitchen space.
+It's not a device, like the stove.
+Instead, its a place where we must add items to prepare a meal.
+Let's think about how we would use this set of code.
+We can picture the code block as a box waiting for some
+input:

 .. figure:: figures/cook-function.png
    :alt: Image showing and empty box labeled "cook()".

    The ``cook()`` function, which represents a spot in your kitchen to deposit food and a device.

-Let's assume that we do define a ``cook()`` function.
-Picture the code block as a box waiting for some input.
-When we call the function, we would need to send it the *device that does the cooking* as well as the ingredients.
+When we call the function, we need to send it the *device that does the cooking* as well as the ingredients.

 .. figure:: figures/cook-function-2.png
    :alt: Image showing examples of putting devices and food into the cook() box.